 How Do I Apply and Get Pre-Approved For No-Ratio Mortgage Loans

-The best way to find no-ratio mortgage lenders is by either getting referred or online.
-Gustan Cho Associates are mortgage brokers and is licensed in 48 states including Washington DC, Puerto Rico, and the U.S. Virgin Islands.
+The best way to find no-ratio mortgage lenders is by getting referred online.
+Gustan Cho Associates are mortgage brokers licensed in 48 states, including Washington DC, Puerto Rico, and the U.S. Virgin Islands.
 Over 80% of our clients are borrowers who could not qualify at other mortgage companies because of the lender overlays or because the lender did not have the mortgage loan option best suited to them.
 Gustan Cho Associates is a dba of NEXA Mortgage, LLC.

 Best Lenders For No-Ratio Mortgage Loans

-NEXA Mortgage, LLC has over 210 wholesale mortgage lenders which includes many non-QM lenders who have a niche on no-ratio mortgage loans.
-If there are any mortgage loan program in today’s market, you can be rest assured Gustan Cho Associates has it for our borrowers.
-In the event if we do not, we can get the wholesale mortgage lender in our partner network without a 72 hours.
+NEXA Mortgage, LLC has over 210 wholesale mortgage lenders, including many non-QM lenders with a niche on no-ratio mortgage loans.
+If there are any mortgage loan programs in today’s market, you can rest assured that Gustan Cho Associates has them for our borrowers.

-If you have any question about no-ratio mortgage loans or any other mortgage topics, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+If you have any questions about no-ratio mortgage loans or any other mortgage topics, please get in touch with us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
 Or email us at gcho@gustancho.com.
-The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.
+The team at Gustan Cho Associates is available seven days a week, evenings, weekends, and holidays.